runekaagaard/snowscript/README.rst

     }
     TabularWriter::$filesystem = Filesystem().get()

-Protected and private visibility is supported but not considered very "snowy", after all "we're all consenting adults here".
+Protected and private visibility using "private" and "protected" is supported but not considered very "snowy", after all "we're all consenting adults here".
 Instead it's recommended to prefix members with a "_" to mark them as a implementation detail.
+The "public", "final", "static" and "abstract" keywords are supported as well, but not recommended.

 Functions and properties can be indented below modifier keywords.

-The "public", "final", "static" and "abstract" keywords are supported as well, but not recommended.

 A class can inherit a single class, implement multiple interfaces and use multiple traits.